 A programmatically created package that defines

-boto3 services as dummy class with type annotations.
+boto3 services as stand in classes with type annotations.

-incredibly useful, well designed interface to the AWS API.
-However, we live in an age where even free IDEs like PyCharm
+an incredibly useful, well designed interface to the AWS API.
+However, we live in an age where even free IDEs like

-index its code so that they can provide code completion or infer the type of these services or of the objects created by
+able to index its code in order to provide code completion or infer the type of these services or of the objects created

 To reduce this frustration,

-boto3_type_annotations contains dummy objects of the clients, service resources,
+boto3_type_annotations defines stand in classes for the clients, service resources,

 paginators, and waiters provided by